CHEMISTRO

 History:

-(Power Man/Iron Fist#94) - Cage and Iron Fist scouted on Chemistro's vantage point.
+(Power Man & Iron Fist I#94) - Cage and Iron Fist scouted on Chemistro's vantage point.
 The two heroes ambushed Chemistro, who fled after they dodged his first blast, then regained his confidence and attacked anew, opening up a steam pip against them.
 After Cage crushed the pipes back together, Chemistro took off again, waiting for them to follow and then turned Cage's shirt to steel.
 Cage broke free, and the heroes overcame several more attacks, after which Chemistro surrendered, returning the Port Authority to normal.
 The terrified Chemistro told the angry heroes that there was no way to restore their friends to normal, but Chemistro was saved by the timely arrival of Bob and Colleen, who had been restored by Curtis Carr.
 While everyone else was distracted, Chemistro blasted a hole in the ground and escaped.

 Cage and Fist then contacted Curtis Carr, who treated them with the same chemical used to coat the inside of the Alchemy Gun's barrel, granting them immunity to direct effects of Chemistro's weapon.
 The two went out looking for Chemistro, and he soon confronted them.
 This time the heroes were better prepared for him, and they held their own against him.
 When Iron Fist was stunned by an attack, local residents--who had begun to see Chemistro as their own hero--held him down, so that Cage could face Chemistro alone.
 Irritated by the people who had turned their backs on him, Cage broke free of a concrete trap, then forced his way past several attacks and shattered the Alchemy Gun.
 With Chemistro powerless, Cage dropped him with a single punch.